Ceelog/phpdoc-en/src/functions/anonymous.md

 ```

 Closures may also inherit variables from the parent scope.
 Any such
 variables must be passed to the *use* language construct.
-From PHP 7.1,
+As of PHP 7.1,
 these variables must not include
 <a href="/language/variables/predefined.html" class="link">superglobals</a>,
 `$this`, or variables with the same name as a parameter.